 PVD surface treatments: a must for glass frames

 The technology, not only referred to the lenses but also to the frames, which gives the eyewear practicality, sturdiness, portability and glamor allows today’s consumers to “demand” a good pair of glasses.

-To achieve these results, with high quality standards, surface treatments and finishing processes play a fundamental role in the eyewear production process
+To achieve these results, with high quality standards, surface treatments and colours processes play a fundamental role in the eyewear production process

 Resistance to scratches, stress and sweat

 So, on the one hand there is the search for materials and surface treatments ca able to increase the resistance to impacts and scratches, to withstand the repeated bending stresses typical of the frames and to increase the resistance to chemical attacks, in particular the resistance to sweat which characterizes the typical use of glasses once worn.

 On the other hand, it is precisely the colours treatments that give the eyewear its aesthetics: among the innovations in this sector, PVD coatings, have become increasingly predominant, giving the glasses excellent qualities of coloursand resistance to stress.

 Achieving a very high standard of quality, the result of a constant search for solutions capable of combining aesthetics and the needs dictated by fashion with the practicality and durability of frames and eyewear have made it possible to find a valid alternative to galvanic and painting colours.